hotwax/oms-documentation/documents/retail-operations/brokering/scenarios.md

    - Ensure all the inventory rules are activated to be in effect.
 - **Schedule Brokering Runs**:
    - Schedule the brokering runs to execute these inventory rules at regular intervals, maintaining efficient order fulfillment.

+### Scenario 9: Optimizing Order Splitting by Setting Shipment Thresholds

+Retailers often split orders across multiple locations to optimize inventory usage and expedite fulfillment.
+However, this strategy can lead to challenges, particularly concerning shipping costs for low-value items.
+Retailers may incur losses when splitting orders that include items of low value.
+While multi-location fulfillment can ensure timely delivery and effective inventory management, it can also result in disproportionately high shipping costs for low-value items.

+To address this issue, HotWax Commerce allows merchandisers to set threshold values for order items.
+This helps in more efficient order splitting while reducing the risk of losses due to shipping low-value items separately.

+**Example:**
+If an order contains two items, such as a 'Brown Belt' and a 'Brown Wallet,' each valued at $60, and a brokering threshold of $50 is set, the items will be split even if they are not available at a single location.
+Conversely, if an order includes a 'Black Belt' and a 'Black Wallet,' each valued at $20, the order will not be split as it would cause the shipment to fall below the threshold.

+### Steps to Implement

+1. **Navigate to Store Settings**
+   - **Access Store Settings**: In the HotWax Commerce Order Management System, navigate to the product store page.
+   - **Add New Setting**: Go to the store settings section and click on "Add Settings."

+2. **Set Brokering Shipment Threshold**
+   - **Select Brokering Threshold**: In the settings submenu, select "Brokering Shipment Threshold."
+   - **Define Threshold Value**: Enter the desired shipment threshold value that will prevent splitting orders below this amount.
+For instance, set the threshold at $50 to ensure that only orders above this value are eligible for splitting across multiple locations.

+3. **Save Settings**
+   - **Finalize the Configuration**: Save the store settings to apply the brokering threshold across the product store.

+With this threshold in place, orders will only be split if the value of the items meets or exceeds the set threshold, optimizing shipping costs and preventing losses on low-value shipments.

+### Scenario: Managing Order Splitting for Grouped Items

+Retailers often face scenarios where certain items within an order must be shipped together, while other items can be shipped separately.
+For example, if a customer orders a frame and lenses along with sunglasses, the frame and lenses must be shipped together, but the sunglasses can be shipped from a different location.
+In such cases, items like the frame and lenses are grouped to ensure they are always shipped together.

+HotWax Commerce allows retailers to manage these scenarios by disabling the splitting of grouped items while keeping the option to split other items in the order.
+This ensures that grouped items, which are critical to be shipped together, are handled appropriately, while other non-grouped items can still be split for faster fulfillment.

+### Steps to Implement

+1. **Create Inventory Rule for Order Batch**
+   - **Access Inventory Rules**: Begin by creating an inventory rule within the HotWax Commerce Order Management System.
+This will be applied to the specific batch of orders where grouped items need to be managed.

+2. **Configure Partial Allocation Settings**
+   - **Navigate to Partial Allocation**: Within the inventory rule settings, locate the "Partially Available" card.
+This section allows you to configure how items are allocated when they are not fully available at a single location.
+   - **Enable Partial Allocation**: Turn on the toggle for "Partial Order Allocation" to allow the order to be split across multiple locations for items that are not grouped.

+3. **Disable Splitting for Grouped Items**
+   - **Toggle Off for Grouped Items**: Ensure that the toggle for "Partially Allocate Grouped Items" is turned off.
+This setting ensures that grouped items, such as a frame and lenses, are not split and are shipped together from a single location.

+4. **Optional: Enable Splitting for Specific Scenarios**
+   - **Enable Grouped Item Splitting**: If the retailer sells items that are grouped but can be split under certain circumstances (e.g., gifting items), they can turn on the toggle for "Partially Allocate Grouped Items."
+   - **Best Practice**: It is recommended first to create an inventory rule with grouped item splitting disabled and then follow it with a rule where grouped item splitting is enabled.
+This layered approach ensures that grouped items are handled appropriately based on the retailer's preferences.